TW: This article discusses sexual violence and consent. Reader discretion is advised.

 If someone feels pressured, confused, frozen, or unable to respond, consent is not present.

-Common Myths That Make Date Rape Hard to Recognize
+Common Myths That Make Non-Consensual Sexual Activity Hard to Recognize

-Many people struggle with the recognition of date rape because of myths that sound familiar but are deeply harmful:
+Many people struggle with the recognition of non-consensual sexual activity because of myths that sound familiar but are deeply harmful:

 • “They didn’t say no, so it must be okay.”